sameer-js/minimalnews/README.md

 # minimalnews

-Minimal curated news delivered right to your inbox.
+Minimal curated news delivered right to your inbox

 ### Running locally
 To run the app locally in development mode: